 The last PDSCH slot that overlaps with the PDCCH slot with the SPS PDSCH release is the reference slot used to determine PUCCH Tx slot for SPS PDSCH release HARQ-ACK reporting in HARQ-ACK Type-1 codebook when PDSCH, PDCCH and PUCCH are different numerologies.

-UL configured grant type 2 release
+Feature lead note: SPS release and CG-PUSCH release have been agreed under URLLC work item.

-3 MSB bits of the TDRA field in DCI format 0_0 validated for UL grant Type 2 release are used for carrier indication field if cross-carrier scheduling is configured for the cell
+Feature lead note: The HARQ-ACK for DL SPS release is under discussion in the URLLC work item, if the different SCS case is not covered, the resolution can be revisited

 Cross carrier PDCCH order